chaugen2/COVID-19-Project-Python/README.md

-# Efficacy of Mask and Stay at Home Mandates on COVID Cases and Deaths in the United States
+# Efficacy of Mask and Stay at Home Mandates on COVID Cases in the United States
 <img align="right" src="https://user-images.githubusercontent.com/98825216/171600918-5d6c2ae7-fecc-4994-ad9e-f21e1b3e7057.jpg" alt="COVID Virus">

 ### Overview:
 Analysis of historical COVID case and death data during stay at home mandates provide insight for the general public and health professionals to better understand if mandates are effective in mitgating COVID in the United States.
 ___

 ### Objective:
-Peform data analysis of CDC data on COVID cases and deaths in relation to mask and stay at home mandatees to derive insights on the efficacy of the mandates.
+Peform data analysis of CDC data on COVID cases in relation to mask and stay at home mandatees to derive insights on the efficacy of the mandates.
 ____
 ### Data Sets:
 * [U.S. State and Territorial Stay-At-Home Orders: March 15, 2020 – August 15, 2021 by County by Day](https://data.cdc.gov/Policy-Surveillance/U-S-State-and-Territorial-Stay-At-Home-Orders-Marc/y2iy-8irm)